hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

       * It is called baseline model does have its reason.
 You just shift testing data 1 step up and form prediction results, then compare this prediction results with testing data
     * LSTM
       * Step 1 - Data Preprocessing
+        * make time series stationary (better to use LSTM without stationary to compare too, sometimes stationary data may not work better)
         * time series transfroms to supervised problem.
 You can just shift training data down k lags
-        * make time series stationary
         * make time serles scale
+          * To scale data between [-1,1] is because default activation function for LSTM is tanh, which outputs the resuts between [-1,1], so it's better to have input data in this range too

 ******************************************************************************************